TezRomacH/python-package-template/{{ cookiecutter.project_name }}/docker/README.md

 make docker-build VERSION=latest
 ```

-You could also provide name and version for the image itself.
+You may provide name and version for the image.
 Default name is `IMAGE := {{ cookiecutter.project_name.lower().replace(' ', '_').replace('-', '_') }}`.
 Default version is `VERSION := latest`.